RubenDeLeeuw/esp32_AWS/README.md

 Now you should see an add trigger button click here and select AWS IoT then select custom IoT rule and existing rule.
 Now you should be able to select the rule we made before to send the data from iot to the bucket and the api on the virtual machine also make sure to select the enable trigger that will make your life easier.
 Now to actually make the function useful you should add the code found in de lmada folder in the AWS IoT file to the lambda_funtion.py file on aws and editing the led topic to your own and correcting the server to the one you are on now.

-Now as an extra you can add another function this time using API gateway as a trigger to turn the led on and off using a url. for this the code can be found in the api file in the lambda folder.
-Then just surf to the given url followed by "?led=1" or "?led=0" to turn the led on and off this could then also be used to make a button in grafana.